 - The Technical Verifications before the official practice and before the race should last at least one hour, after the race last at least 30 min. - The technical control must be carried out in conformity with the procedure and times fixed in the CMS Rules and the Supplementary Regulations of the event. - The Sound control must be carried out first.
 The Sound level will be recorded in the technical card.
-The exhaust silencer will be marked with paint. - An example of minimum verifications that shall be performed is given below: - 1.
-Sound test $\rightarrow$ sticker - 2.
-Cut-off switch + self-closing throttle control - 3.
-Make + model + fuel - 4.
-Vehicle identification plate/chassis number $\rightarrow$ sticker - 5.
-Registration plate - 6.
-Weight + ballast - 7.
-Fuel tank $\rightarrow$ sticker - 8.
-Guard for the countershaft sprocket and rear sprocket - 9.
-Handlebar protection - 10.
-Front/rear disc brake protection - 11.
-Helmet + national colours $\rightarrow$ sticker - An overall inspection of the motorcycle must be carried out in conformity with the FIM rules.
-On accepted motorcycles a seal will be applied on the front of the main frame. - The Technical Verifications will only be carried out when the Technical Verifications form of the motorcycle has been presented by the rider or his/her mechanic.
+The exhaust silencer will be marked with paint or sticker. - An example of minimum verifications that shall be performed is given below:

+INITIAL TECHNICAL VERIFICATIONS TRIAL MOTOCROSS TRACK RACING ENDURO

+Sound ✓ ✓ ✓ ✓

+Cut-off switch ✓ ✓ ✓ ✓

+Self-closing throttle ✓ ✓ ✓ ✓

+Lights (front, rear, brake) √ √

+Make + model ✓ ✓ ✓ ✓

+Race fuel certificate ✓ ✓ ✓ ✓

+Vehicle identification plate/chassis number √

+Crankcase ✓ ✓

+Wheels (hubs) ✓

+Registration plate + insurance (green card) ✓

+Weight + ballast ✓ ✓ ✓

+Fuel tank ✓

+Silencer ✓ ✓ ✓ ✓

+Carburettor ✓

+Guard for the countershaft sprocket and rear sprocket ✓ √ ✓ ✓